 Taking these simple precautions will keep your flooring in perfect conditions and will keep its value in the long term.

-1- Try to avoid wearing heavy-soled shoes, especially if they are wet or have residues such as gravel or mud.
+Try to avoid wearing heavy-soled shoes, especially if they are wet or have residues such as gravel or mud.
 Consider placing a doormat to clean grit and dirt from shoes before entering the house.
 You may also consider using carpet runners in any other area.
+Special care is recommended when using shoes (for example, high-heels may damage the floor).